OKLAHOMA CITY — Do you know who Nick Foles is?

-Which brings us back to Foles Remember him?
-Back in mid-December, the Philadelphia Eagles quarterback Carson Wentz was an MVP candidate.
+Which brings us back to Foles.
+Remember him?
+Back in mid-December, Philadelphia Eagles quarterback Carson Wentz was an MVP candidate.
 He had just set the franchise record for touchdown passes in a season (33) when he went down with an ACL injury.
 Wentz’s injury happened with three games left in the regular season.

 And in stepped Foles.

 He became the first quarterback in 16 years to win a championship after starting the season as a backup.
 Foles was also named the Super Bowl MVP.

 “Next man up,” Mulkey said.
 “If you can ball, you can ball.
 Let’s go play and do the best that we can.“

 This isn’t the first trial that the Lady Bears have come face to face with this season.
 So far, Baylor has triumphed despite hardship.

 “We have been through worse things this year than an ACL,” Mulkey said.
 “We’ve been through death.
 We’ve been through death again.
 We’ve been through an ACL injury with Trinity Oliver.
 We’ve been through, name ‘em.
 (Cox) almost went into a coma with her diabetes.
 We just handle it.
 We cry, we pick each other up and just keep playing.
 That’s what we will do under this circumstance.”